SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 ## Prerequisites

 * Kubernetes 1.9 or later platform with adequate [CPU and memory](/docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements) and [storage resources](/docs/PubSubPlusK8SDeployment.md#disk-storage) for the targeted scaling tier requirements
-* Helm package manager installed and configured with Tiller deployed if using Helm v2
+* Helm package manager v2 or v3 client installed and configured with Tiller deployed if using Helm v2
 * If using a private Docker registry, load the PubSub+ Docker image and for signed images create an image pull secret
 * With persistent storage enabled (see in [Configuration](#configuration)):
   * Specify a storage class unless using a default storage class in your Kubernetes cluster